sbui-dev/job-worker/DESIGN.md

 userJobs := map[string][]string
 ```

 The map will be keeping track and used to look up what jobs a specific user has ran.
+This provides added security where it prevent users from accessing other user processes.

 ```
+// pidInfo represents the process
+// status: process is either running or stopped
-type pidInfo struct {
+// output: output of the process type pidInfo struct {
     string status
     output strings.Builder